MeadowlarkDAW/project-board/README.md

 This repository is responsible for hosting the kanban-style project management system for [Meadowlark] and parts of [RustyDAW], an open-source Digital Audio Workstation project.

 - The [Meadowlark Project Board] for tracking development of the core DAW.
 (Note we are currently not accepting code contributions to the core project until things are more fleshed out and less "experimental".
-However, we will be accepting contributions to any DSP since that can easily be delegated and developed in parallel).
+However, we *will* be accepting contributions in the `RustyDAW Plugins Project Board` since that can easily be delegated and developed in parallel).
-- The [RustyDAW Plugins Project Board] for tracking development of the DSP and various plugins for use with the [RustyDAW] project (and by extension [Meadowlark]).
+- The [RustyDAW Plugins Project Board] for tracking development of the DSP and various plugins for use with the RustyDAW project (and by extension Meadowlark).

-*(I'm not a fan of how GitHub Projects assigns every task as an "issue" in that repository and clutters up the issues tab.
-So I'm using this repository as a dedicated place to hold all of the generated issues instead.)*

 # Get Involved